mshenfield/chtl-data-pipeline/README.md

 * Item Types
   * A list of Item Types can be downloaded directly from [this link](https://capitolhill.myturn.com/library/orgDefaults/export?format=csv&extension=csv).
 This link is also listed on the ["Inventory" > "Import"](https://capitolhill.myturn.com/library/orgInventory/importInventory) page.

-When done, run `anonymize_input_with_personal_info.py` to remove any personal info from the downloads and copy it to the `input` folder, where it can be committed to source control and used by scripts.
+When done, run `./lib/cli.py anonymize --input_directory input_with_personal_info/ --output_directory input/` to remove any personal info from the downloads and copy it to the `input` folder, where it can be committed to source control and used by scripts.

 ## Outputs